opendaylight/docs/docs/getting-started-guide/clustering.rst

 the status of those nodes will not be changed to Up while there are unreachable nodes.
 Joining nodes are not counted in the logic of the strategies.

-Setting ``akka.cluster.split-brain-resolver.stable-after`` to a shorter duration for having quicker removal of crashed nodes can be done at the price of risking a too early action on transient network partitions that otherwise would have healed.
+Setting ``pekko.cluster.split-brain-resolver.stable-after`` to a shorter duration for having quicker removal of crashed nodes can be done at the price of risking a too early action on transient network partitions that otherwise would have healed.
 Do not set this to a shorter duration than the membership dissemination time in the cluster, which depends on the cluster size.